Execute

 The job

-command contains all the data about the execution job.
-Some of the meta data can be accessed directly from this object:
+command.
+It contains all the data about the execution job.
+You can access some of the metadata directly from this object:

 print(

-f"The job on the provider {job.provider} on the backend {job.backend_name} with {job.num_shots} shots is {job.status} can be accessed in the IDE with this URL: {job.ide_url}"
+f"The job on the provider {job.provider} on the backend {job.backend_name} with {job.num_shots} shots is {job.status}.
+Access it in the IDE via this URL: {job.ide_url}"

 )